BalajiKs171095/Sitetesting/Hands-on lab/HOL-step-by step.md

    ![Added PowerBI output to the Job](media/image13.png)

-3. When you select **Authorize**, a pop-up window opens and you are asked to provide lab credentials to authenticate to your Power BI account.
+3.&nbsp;W&nbsp;hen you select **Authorize**, a pop-up window opens and you are asked to provide lab credentials to authenticate to your Power BI account.
 Once the authorization is successful, **Save** the settings.

 ### Run the job
 Navigate to the **Overview** page of **Stream Analytics job** and select **Start**.
 It will take a minute or two for the job to get suceeded.
 Once it is succeeded, it would continuously read and process incoming taxi ride data flowing in from your event hub.
 The job will the calculating the average passenger count and write it to a streaming dataset in Power BI.